daydreamersjp/SimilarLineFromDMM/README.md

 ```
 python app.py
 ```
 on terminal, the HTML page should be accessible at *[public IP address of   AWS incetance]:[port number assigned in the code]*.
-For my AWS instance, it was *18.222.37.28:5000* (currently intentioanally inactivated).
+For my AWS instance, it was *18.222.37.28:5000* (currently intentionally inactivated).

 </br>